griddynamics/Behavior-Analytic-Starter-Kit/Chapter 2.md

 - Override value of: "aws_secret_access_key"
 - With: your Amazon Secret Access Key.

-PRINT SCREEN

-Congratulations, you’ve successfully completed the set-up and ready to start using the Starter Kit.
+Congratulations!
+You’ve successfully completed the set-up and ready to start using the Starter Kit.

 **Next Chapter:** [Chapter 3- Working with the Web Store](Chapter%203.md)